cardoner1993/Python/README.md

 # Python
-Python codes from different projects \n
+Python codes from different projects

-Different python codes from multiple projects and courses \n
+Different python codes from multiple projects and courses.

 Scripts with python